EleutherAI/hae-rae/blog/CSAT-QA.md

 ### Introduction

 In this blog post, we release CSAT-QA, a multiple choice question answering dataset for the Korean Language.
 The dataset collected questions from the College Scholastic Ability Test (CSAT), also known as the 대학수학능력시험 in South Korea, a standardized test required for university admissions in the country.
-In this project, we have gathered and made available 936 question and answer pairs from CSAT exams held between 2007 and 2022.
+In this project, we have gathered and made available 936 question-and-answer pairs from CSAT exams held between 2007 and 2022.
 These resources are now open-source for public use.

 ### Dataset Collection